wxsd-sales/collab-room-macro/README.md

 ![image](https://user-images.githubusercontent.com/21026209/189647225-d3c73f4b-6844-4c6c-a394-e7385cbb28c1.png)

-## Requirements
+## Setup

+### Prerequisites & Dependencies:

 #### Local Admin and IP address:

-1. Two or more Webex Devices
+- Two or more Webex Devices
-2. Web admin access to the device to upload the macro.
+- Web admin access to the device to upload the macro.
-3. Local Admin accounts and static IP addresses for all secondary devices
+- Local Admin accounts and static IP addresses for all secondary devices

-### Cloud xAPI and Bot token:
+#### Cloud xAPI and Bot token:

-1. Two or more Webex Device registered to Webex Cloud services in shared mode ( personal mode devices not support )
+- Two or more Webex Device registered to Webex Cloud services in shared mode ( personal mode devices not support )
-2. Web admin access to the device to upload the macro.
+- Web admin access to the device to upload the macro.
-3. Bot access token which as Read/Write API access to all devices
+- Bot access token which as Read/Write API access to all devices

-## Bot Setup
+### Bot Setup

 Creating a Bot:
 1. Go to https://developer.webex.com/my-apps/new